spcmarine/PollenPals/README.md

 <p>Getting Started</p>
 <ol>
-    <li>Create an Account: Sign up for a free Pollen Pals account to start exploring the plant-loving community.</li>
+    <li>Create an Account: Sign up for a free PollenPals account to start exploring the plant-loving community.</li>
     <li>Build Your Profile: Complete your profile by indicating your plant preferences, experience level, and location.</li>
     <li>Explore the Plant Encyclopedia: Browse the extensive plant database to learn about different species and their care requirements.</li>
-    <li>Receive Personalized Recommendations: Pollen Pals will suggest plants that match your preferences and lifestyle.</li>
+    <li>Receive Personalized Recommendations: PollenPals will suggest plants that match your preferences and lifestyle.</li>
     <li>Join the Community Forum: Connect with fellow plant enthusiasts, share tips, and ask questions.</li>
     <li>Browse the Plant Marketplace: Find unique plants from local sellers and add greenery to your home.</li>
 </ol>

-<p>Benefits of Pollen Pals</p>
+<p>Benefits of PollenPals</p>
 <ul>
     <li>Enhance your plant knowledge: Learn about a wide variety of plants, their care requirements, and interesting facts.</li>
     <li>Find the perfect plants for your home: Receive personalized plant recommendations tailored to your preferences and lifestyle.</li>